Skip to main content

 Tip categories

-Disused coal tips are being given interim categories.
+Disused coal tips have been given interim categories.
 The categories reflect which tips may need more frequent inspections to assess drainage and stability.

 Categorisation considers many different factors which are assessed by technical experts.
 Factors considered include: